taspinar/GPSMachineLearning/README.md

 We have already processed this dataset, so that each trajectory (which only contains lat, long, timestamp) is enriched with velocity, acceleration and modality information.

-This can be downloaded from [google drive](https://drive.google.com/drive/folders/0B22kg5oTwAn-Q0xOVDhRMVNhMDQ) (size 3.7 GB).
+This processed data can be downloaded from [google drive](https://drive.google.com/drive/folders/0B22kg5oTwAn-Q0xOVDhRMVNhMDQ) (size 3.7 GB).
 It is also available in [zipped format](https://www.dropbox.com/sh/rxick9po5mfgzv9/AADy_wL6km0iyv3wWI9JDaGMa?dl=0&lst=&preview=all.rar) (size 0.9 GB)

 For the classification and clustering part, only the metadata files are necessary.
 These contain aggregated data per trajectory (such as average velocity, average acceleration etc).
 These metadata files are much smaller in size and can be downloaded from [google drive](https://drive.google.com/open?id=0B22kg5oTwAn-dFVmWEpvMTF4c2M) (1.5 MB zipped) and [dropbox](https://www.dropbox.com/sh/rxick9po5mfgzv9/AAB40x2VQKvQ1rJrsdKLmhyva/metadata?dl=0) (3.6 MB unzipped)